Deitox/Dexcoto/README.md

 - Weapons (up to 6 slots): Auto-fire toward the nearest enemy.
 Three of the same weapon at the same tier merge into one of the next tier.
 Higher tiers increase damage and fire rate; every 3 tiers adds a projectile.
 - Items: Stackable effects like attack speed, regen, lifesteal, +projectiles, currency gain, projectile speed, max HP, and placing turrets for the next wave.
-- Turrets: Stationary allies purchased in the shop.
+- Turrets: Stationary allies purchased in the shop or spawned by certain weapons on kill.
 If too many accumulate, groups of 3 same-tier turrets merge up to keep counts reasonable.
+Turret damage scales with your Turret Power stat.
 - Projectiles & Beams: Excessive projectile counts are capped; overflow converts into proportional damage.
-Extremely fast shots convert into short-lived beams to reduce object churn.
+Very fast shots convert into short-lived beams to reduce object churn.
+The beam threshold is configurable in `scripts/bullet_pool.gd`.
 - Enemies & Boss: Enemies scale by tier; bosses scale by wave.
 Kills grant score, XP, and currency based on enemy power.
 - Character Select: Choose a starter at the beginning (from the weapon list), which sets your color and initial weapon.
 - HUD & Shop UX: Weapon HUD shows tier coloring; new/merged weapons get temporary highlights.
 Shop buttons color by rarity/tier; right-click locks offers.
 Reroll costs 5 and preserves locked, unsold offers.
 - Elemental System: Elemental weapons scale with your Elemental Power stat (upgrades).
-Fire can Ignite (DoT), Cryo can Freeze (briefly immobilize), Shock can Arc to nearby enemies, and Void can inflict Vulnerable (take increased damage) - chances and potency grow with Elemental Power.
+Fire can Ignite (DoT), Cryo can Freeze (briefly immobilize), Shock can Arc to nearby enemies, and Void can inflict Vulnerable (take increased damage) — chances and potency grow with Elemental Power.

+### Kill-Stacking Weapons

+Some weapons grant stacking bonuses on kill.
+Higher tiers require fewer kills for each stack:

+- Berserker: kills grant +2% Damage per stack.
+- Tempo: kills grant +2% Attack Speed per stack.
+- Bulwark: kills grant +3 Max HP per stack.
+- Constructor: kills spawn a Turret near the player after a few kills; benefits from Turret Power.

 ## Performance Notes